Collection: Kentucky Saltwater Shrimp

 We use aboveground tanks with higher stocking densities than pond systems.
 Using tanks instead of ponds allows us to closely monitor the water quality in our system.
 Our system also gives us much more control on what goes into our water and what the shrimp are exposed to.
 Water quality is monitored on a daily basis and shrimp are sampled daily to ensure their health and well being.
 Our entire system is housed in a 40'x70' Qounset Hut style metal building thats fully insulated, allowing for year round production of fresh shrimp.

 The inputs into our system are simple: water, marine mineral salt mix, shrimp and shrimp feed.
 No antibiotics, medications or harmful chemicals.
 We feed our shrimp a formulated shrimp diet made by Ziegler Bros.
 Feed Company.
 This diet is made specifically for shrimp and contains marine and plant proteins.
-Our shrimp are L. Vannemei, or Pacific White Shrimp native to the Pacific Ocean.
+Our shrimp are L. Vannemei, or Pacific Whiteleg Prawns native to the Pacific Ocean.

-Our shrimp are sold fresh or frozen.
+Our shrimp are sold whole and fresh.
 We offer pick-ups on the farm or at the LaGrange Farmers Market.